-Truthfully it is not the lyrics of the song that inspire me, it’s the beat.
-And, also, if you listen carefully you’ll notice that the songs is based on the classical composition by Edvard Grieg, “In the Hall of the Mountain King.”
+Truthfully, it is not the lyrics of the song that inspire me, it’s the beat.
+And, also, if you listen carefully you’ll notice that the song is based on the classical composition by Edvard Grieg, “In the Hall of the Mountain King.”
 This piece happens to be a favorite of my oldest son and has been used by many artists in pop culture.

 “Move Your Feet/D.A.N.C.E./It’s a Sunshine Day”-Gwen Stefani, James Corden, Aino Jawo, Caroline Hjelt, Walt Dohrn, Anna Kendrick, Ron Funches and Kunal Nayyar